Tomnowell/newsite/_posts/cybersec/THM/LogAnalysis/2023-11-11-THM-Intro-To-Logs.md

 ---

-*Based on the generated logs in /var/log/websrv-02/rsyslog_cron.log, what command is being executed by the root user?*
+**Based on the generated logs in /var/log/websrv-02/rsyslog_cron.log, what command is being executed by the root user?**

+*Look in the cron log grep for root and CMD*

 ```bash
 cat /var/log/websrv-02/rsyslog_cron.log | grep -E 'root|CMD'